 Cutting out triggers that could make menopause symptoms worse.
 Things like smoking and drinking can trigger hot flushes, and can also increase your risk of developing heart disease and cancer.
 For tips on how to break unhelpful habits, you might want to have a read of our article here.
 Spicy food and caffeine can also trigger hot flushes, so it might be best to avoid if this happens.

 Eating a healthy, balanced diet to make sure that your heart and bones stay as healthy as possible.
 Check out the diet and nutrition section of our site for tips, advice, and inspiration.

 Getting regular exercise.
 Staying active can help to improve everything from sleep problems, through to hot flushes and mood changes.
 It can also improve cardiovascular and bone health, and decrease your risk of things like heart disease and osteoporosis.

 Every woman’s menopause journey will be different, and there’s really no right or wrong way to manage your symptoms – it’s about doing what’s best for you.
 Your GP or a menopause specialist will be best placed to talk you through your options, and help you make a choice that is well suited to your individual circumstances.

 For more tips and advice on menopause matters, you might want to read our article, Managing your menopause journey.
-You can also find your nearest GP on the NHS website – or if you’d rather make an appointment with a menopause specialist, you can find a list of specialists approved by the British Menopause Society (BMS) here.
+You can also find your nearest GP on the NHS website – or you could consider seeing a menopause specialist.

 Are you taking HRT?
 Or are you thinking about taking it?
 What have your experiences of HRT been like so far?
 Join the conversation on the women’s health section of the community forum, or leave a comment below.